nicolaei/master/docs/thesis/source/04_results.md

 -------------------------

-As mentioned in [Discovery strategies], the access points measure the amount of times an access point was discovered against the decibels range of the given access point.
+As mentioned in [Discovery strategies], the access points measure the amount of times an access point was discovered against it's percived strenght.

-While wildly different results were not expected, the final results were suprisingly similar.
 In this sub-section you'll see the results of the three main different discovery strategies and how well they picked up the access points that are in its proximity.

- *   Quickly recap what was measured

- *   Hint at the overall results

-### The results

 The five result-sets for the access points shows how the scans picked up different access points.
 As you might notice, the strength of the signal isn't everything that matters for being able to discover an access point.
 Two access points that have the same average signal strength might be discovered less.
-This is most likely because some of the access points that are further away might be obstructed [@citation needed].
+This is most likely because some of the access points that are further away might be obstructed while others are not.

-\todo{
-    Find a citation for the claim above.
-Does this effect have a name?
-Torleiv probably knows!
-}
+This can be explained via _Raileigh fading_ [@CitationNeeded], as all measurements have taken place in an urban environment.
+This will be more clearly vissible in the probability graphs for each scan type.

 As expected, the different discovery methods take different amounts of time to execute.
 These findings reflect findings of previous studies, for example where smooth scanning is slower than alternative discovery methods.
-Though in the end, this doesn't have an impact on our results, but it is worth to highlight in cases where this thesis is used for other solutions.
+Though in the end, this doesn't have an impact on our results, but it is worth to highlight in cases where this thesis is used in solutions where measurement time is critical.

 \todo{
     While I believe that this statement is true, this has to be confirmed when I have